-The Plaintiff alleges that the Defendant has violated this Court's Local Rules, Court Orders and polices by releasing his personal information and should therefore be held in contempt of court.
-The only specific court order Plaintiff references in his complaint as a basis for this cause of action is
+The Plaintiff alleges that the Defendant has violated this Court's polices by releasing his personal information and should therefore be held in contempt of court.
+The only specific court order Plaintiff pleads as a basis for this cause of action is Admin.
+Order-JAX-2006-1.3 The Defendant asserts that, in